When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities frequently comes up.

 Then in the Advanced options for the WebRTC Leak Prevent extension, select “Disable non-proxied UDP (force proxy)” and then click Apply settings.

-Conclusion on WebRTC browser vulnerabilities
+Conclusion on WebRTC leaks and browser vulnerabilities

-The WebRTC vulnerability highlights a very important concept for those seeking a higher level of online anonymity and security through various privacy tools.
+The WebRTC leak vulnerability highlights a very important concept for those seeking a higher level of online anonymity and security through various privacy tools.